Emittance Mapping in rf Guns

-The pulse length was scanned from a 1 ps gaussian pulse clipped at 3 sigma to a 20 ps gaussian pulse also clipped at 3 sigma.
+The pulse length was scanned from a 1 ps gaussian pulse clipped at $3\sigma$ to a 20 ps gaussian pulse also clipped at $3\sigma$.
 The minimum pulse length was chosen as a cut-off to avoid space charge locking after observing the beam tracking, where not all of the particles were emitted from the surface.
-This was a critical nuance to make sure emittance calculations were statistically accurate.
+Space charge locking occurs when enough charge is present near the cathode surface, thereby negating the electric field on the cathode.
+Once this occurs, particles are still emitted from the cathode due to the photoelectric effect but are no longer accelerated by the field.
+This results in a reduced charge yield from the given laser pulse and a misshapen bunch dependent on when the charge locking occurred.
+There is an additional difficulty in GPT where the particles can’t be reabsorbed by the cathode and instead are accelerated backwards in the simulation.
+In many cases this breaks the simulation and the space charge locking effect needs to be avoided in GPT simulations.
 The spot size radius was examined from 0.4 mm to 1 mm.
 The minimum size was chosen again using the same criterion to avoid space charge locking.
 These simulation parameters were then repeated at 10, 30, 50, 70, and 90 MV/m.